alexeilebedev/openacr/txt/amc.md

 When amc is given an argument, it runs in query mode.
 Instead of modifying source files it simply prints to stdout all internal code sections whose key matches the specified regex (typically it's a ctype name or a function name).
 This is the fastest way to check how a certain function is implemented.

+Example:
     amc amc.%

-This would generate all functions which are used to compile amc itself.
+This generates all functions which are used to compile amc itself.
 The apparent circularity exists because at some point, functions implementing amc were written by hand, and then amc was modified to generate them and save them to `cpp/gen/amc_gen.cpp`.
 Please see [The Algorithm For Generating Any Code](#the-algorithm-for-generating-any-code)

 To limit amc's output to prototypes only, specify `-proto`:

     amc amc.% -proto

 ### Ratio of Generated To Manual LOC

-It generates 15-25 lines of code per 1 line of ssimfile specification.
+On average, `amc` generates 15-25 lines of code per 1 line of ssimfile specification.
 It is easy enough to check this claim:

     $ acr ns:amc -t | wc -l